stat545ubc-2024/assignment-b3-mbeletsky/README.md

 # Welcome to Maria Beletsky's Assignment B3 for STAT 545B.

-This repo contains source materials for a Shiny application made with the "shiny" R package.
+This repo contains source materials for a Shiny application made with the "shiny" R package and deployed online on shinyapps.io.

 My Shiny app shows Grizzly bear population data in British Columbia, Canada, in 2015 and 2018.
 The dataset used was obtained [here](https://catalogue.data.gov.bc.ca/dataset/grizzly-bear-population-estimates), from the BC Data Catalogue.

-To access the app, click here.
+To access the app, click [here](http://mbeletsky.shinyapps.io/assignmentb3-mbeletsky).

 The app shows a subset of the BC grizzly bear population data from 2015 and 2018.
 In the app, you can select the year to view and then view a table showing bear